BreeDurbin/cyrus/README.md

 To support haste and other buffs which modify attack speed simply change the attack amount of the character affected.
 If Ragnar gets hasted a haste card will be put into the order and then you up his attacks from 5/2 to 7/2 and move it back down when the haste expires.

+### Post combat:

-To remmove characters from the roster or the initiative order click the skull icon to delete them.
+To remove characters from the roster or the initiative order click the skull icon to delete them.

 To clear the combat log or initiative order click the 'X' button at the top right of those components.